 Sports Diplomacy Advisory Council

-To assist with implementation of Sports Diplomacy 2030, the Minister for Foreign Affairs, Senator the Hon Marise Payne, established the Sports Diplomacy Advisory Council.
+To assist with implementation of Sports Diplomacy 2030, the former Minister for Foreign Affairs, Senator the Hon Marise Payne, established the Sports Diplomacy Advisory Council.

 The 13-member Council is made up of former sporting champions, senior sports administrators and sports media representatives.